zeroluck/docs/sources/reference/lib/scim.md

 # SCIM Dynamic Custom Attributes

-SCIM supports only a specific set of attributes and if we want to add any custom ones we would have to refactor the code every time we have a requirement for a new attribute, at Gluu, we thought of that and we came up the a dynamic way to add custom attributes to the person’s representation.
-All you have to do is to add this portion to your person’s representation :
+SCIM supports only a specific set of attributes.
+If we want to add any custom attributes we would have to refactor the code every time we have a requirement for a new one.
+At Gluu, we thought about that and implemented a dynamic way to add custom attributes to the person’s representation.
+All you have to do is to add this portion to your person’s representation entry.

-XML Example:
+XML example:

 ```
 <code XML><customAttributes>